-Rearrangement endpoint query fields
+Other endpoint query fields

-Unlike repertoire data, data repositories are expected to store billions of rearrangement records, where performing "simple" queries can quickly become computationally expensive.
+Unlike repertoire data, data repositories are expected to store billions of other records (e.g. Rearrangement, CellExpression, Clone, Cell), where performing "simple" queries can quickly become computationally expensive.
 Data repositories are encouraged to optimize their databases for performance.
 Therefore, based upon a set of query use cases provided by immunology experts, a minimal set of required fields was defined that can be queried.
 These required fields are described in the following Table.
 The fields also have the AIRR extension property adc-query-support: true in the AIRR Schema.